fabsenet/blog_en/source/_posts/2011/08-02-ideas-about-nosql-on-windows-azure-azure-storage.md

 ![Blob](Blob1.png "Blob")

 Azure Blobs are unstructured binary data just like files on a filesystem.
-You can&#160; store some additional metadata and you can control whether they are publicly available or protected.
+You can  store some additional metadata and you can control whether they are publicly available or protected.

 ![Queue](Queue.png "Queue")